iambanklee/vending_machine/README.md

 5p has 10 in stock
 10p has 10 in stock
 20p has 8 in stock
-50p has 10 in stock
+50p has 12 in stock
-£1 has 9 in stock
+£1 has 10 in stock
 £2 has 10 in stock
 ```